 Clear the mountain pass and find another fertile sweep of valley awaits.
 At the end is New Castle, a quiet little town with interesting Main Street architecture.
 Beyond New Castle, Route 311 carves its way through another mountain pass with a few more lush fields just beyond.
 Finally, the climb up Potts Mountain shows off rocky outcrops and offers a tight hairpin switchback motorcyclists love.

 When you reach The Swinging Bridge Restaurant and Paint Bank General Store, “you have arrived.”
 Enjoy the menu, the upstairs gift shop, and the indoor swinging bridge.
 We’d bet a bison you’ll be back.

 Route 116 | Windy Gap Mountain – 16 Miles

 This lovely drive begins in Roanoke.
 Enjoy a hearty breakfast before you take off.
 R.T.
 Smith's Deli is a tasty option!
-Follow S. Jefferson Street east from downtown and take a right onto Walnut Avenue SE.
+Follow Jefferson Street south from downtown and take a left onto Walnut Avenue SE.
 Turn left onto Piedmont Street SE and then right onto Riverland Road SE, which is Route 116.
 Parallel the Roanoke River and Greenway and keep right when you approach the roundabout.
 Ascend through neighborhoods as you approach Windy Gap Mountain.